lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 >
 > **Audience member:** *It was her interpretation of the word or, not this word or that word?*
 >
 > **Weingast:** *Not so much to Pali, um, because she doesn’t have Pali actually.
 Um, so at that point we were just kind of reading the drafts that I had and it was kind of like, no, this one doesn’t ring true.
 This one does.
 And what can we do?
 You know?
 And then I would kind of go back to the drawing board and kind of see what else, and then we would be and she would be reading them aloud and I’d be like, read it aloud this way.
 We know that that way she’d be like, how about this way?
-How about that way?*
+How about that way?* <br>
 > Source: [Interview with Pamela Weiss](https://soundcloud.com/user-426156245/the-first-free-women-with)